wri/aqueduct30_data_download/metadata.md

 For other programs we recommend opening the GeoPackage (.gpkg) and shapefiles (.shp).

-We also provide tabular data (without the geometry) in .csv (UTF-8) format.
+We also provide tabular data (without the geometry) in Excel (.csv UTF-8) format.

 Supported:
 ArcMap 10.x and above